-That beer belly might save your life after all.
-A study finds that enjoying a beer a day may help lower the risk of stroke and heart disease.
+NEW ORLEANS — That beer belly might save your life after all.
+Well, not exactly, but some good news for those who enjoy a cold one after work.
+A recent study finds that consuming a beer a day may help lower the risk of stroke and heart disease.

 The study of 80,000 healthy adults in China found the natural decline in high-density lipoprotein (HDL), which is what we refer to as “good” cholesterol, in the body was slowed by a moderate intake of alcohol.
 In looking at how various types of alcohol raised or lowered one’s risk, researchers determined that HDL levels decreased the slowest among those who drank moderate amounts (one serving a day for women and two for men) of beer.